louislam/uptime-kuma/README.md

 # Motivation

 * I was looking for a self-hosted monitoring tool like "Uptime Robot", but it is hard to find a suitable one.
+One of the close one is statping.
+Unfortunately, it is not stable and unmaintained.
 * Want to build a fancy UI.
 * Learn Vue 3 and vite.js.
 * Show the power of Bootstrap 5.